-• CLOSED Jan.
+CLOSED Jan.
 1 through 6 a.m. on the third Saturday of April and Nov.
-1 through Dec.
+1-Dec.
 31.

-Panguitch Lake, Garfield County
+👰 Panguitch Lake, Garfield County

-• Limit 4 trout (a combined total). • No more than 2 may be cutthroat or tiger trout under 15 inches, and no more than 1 may be a cutthroat or tiger trout over 22 inches.

-All cutthroat and tiger trout from 15 to 22 inches must be immediately released. • Trout may not be filleted and the heads or tails may not be removed in the field or in transit.

-• Any trout with cutthroat markings is considered to be a cutthroat trout.
-To learn how to identify cutthroat trout in this water, see the description of a Bear Lake cutthroat trout on page 50 and review the graphic on page 52.
+- Limit 4 trout (a combined total). - No more than 2 may be cutthroat or tiger trout under 15 inches, and no more than 1 may be a cutthroat or tiger trout over 22 inches. - All cutthroat and tiger trout from 15 to 22 inches must be immediately released. - Trout may not be filleted and the heads or tails may not be removed in the field or in transit. - Any trout with cutthroat markings is considered to be a cutthroat trout.
+To learn how to identify cutthroat trout at this waterbody, see the Bear Lake cutthroat trout description on page 50 and the graphic on page 52.